linkeddatacenter/kees/README.md

     - kees:onlyIf "ASK {}"^^kees:sparqlQueryAskOperation .
     - kees:resilience 0 .
     - kees:script ""^^kees:sparqlUpdateScript .
-    - kees:resource <http://example.com/> if kees:into is missing otherwhise the same object kees:into property
+    - kees:from <http://example.com/> if kees:into is missing otherwhise the same object kees:into
     - kees:into the same object kees:into property
     - kees:with "CONSTRUCT WHERE {}"^^kees:sparqlQueryConstructOperation.
     - kees:answeredBy "ASK {}"^^kees:sparqlQueryAskOperation .
+    - kees:assert "ASK {}"^^kees:sparqlQueryAskOperation .
     - kees:AccrualPolicy kees:create .
 - all missing types MUST be inferred from functional properties.
-- all kees:Workflow object MUST be considered owl:sameAs, This meens that kees:boot and kees:cycle properties are merged
+- in a kees:KnowledgeBase, if sd:endpoit is not defined, hinerit the end point of the service where the kees:KnowledgrBase is found.
+This means that kees:answers and kees:workflow are always merged.
-- verify the validity of a kees configuration against KEES language profile
+- verify the validity of a kees configuration against KEES language profile.

 A KEES agent MUST update the RDF store when it enters or exits the teaching window.